-Teslas are known to display a TPMS warning message as soon as the tire pressure is down, even by 1 PSI, which is a typical drop when the outside temperatures get cold.
+Teslas display a TPMS warning message as soon as the tire pressure is down, even by 1 PSI, which is a typical drop when the outside temperatures get cold.
 This warning may also come when one of the TPMS sensors is faulty or has bad batteries (which means it needs to be replaced).

 If the tire pressure is low on your Telsa or you keep getting this warning, add 2 to 3 PSI to the recommended pressure shown on the label.

 The recommended tire pressure for this 2018 Tesla Model 3 for front and rear tires is 42 PSI.

 Telsa Model S Tire Pressure

 The recommended tire pressure on a Tesla Model S is 45 PSI or 310 kPa.

 Tesla Model X Tire Pressure